paybyte-payment/paybyte-woocommerce-plugin/README.md

 - Configure PayByte plugin as required.

 ## What do I need
-In order to use Paybyte For WooCommerce, you will need to create a Merchant account on PayByte and get an API KEY.
+In order to use PayByte For WooCommerce, you will need to create a Merchant account on PayByte and get an API KEY.
 Just go to https://paybyte.io to register as a merchant and get your API KEY.